sveltejs/kit/documentation/docs/01-routing.md

 #### Page endpoints

-If an endpoint has the same filename as a page (except for the extension), the page get its props from the endpoint.
-SvelteKit will get the props for the corresponding page by providing a default [`load`](loading) implementation.
-On the client, it will issue the necessary HTTP `fetch` call to the endpoint, but on the server it will call the code directly and optimize out the HTTP call.
+If an endpoint has the same filename as a page (except for the extension), the page gets its props from the endpoint — via `fetch` during client-side navigation, or via direct function call during SSR.

 A page like `src/routes/items/[id].svelte` could get its props from the `body` in the endpoint above: